 - Do not assume that the interviewer has read your resume in depth.

 - Here is a list of almost every behavioral question we could find related to skill areas.
+You don't need to know every question but the skills sought after would be helpful to prepare examples for.

 - Attend an Interview Skills Workshop, they are offered regularly at the Career Center the schedule will be posted on the Career Center site.